Writing documentation

 • the internal documentation, based on information from the public repository, supplemented by confidential details about internal infrastructure from the internal documentation repository.
 This is done using Hugo Modules to interleave files from the repositories, with files from the internal repository taking precedence.
 This allows the internal repository to add or overwrite files from the public repository.

-The CKI deployment bot is configured to redeploy the internal documentation when changes to the public repository are merged.
+The internal documentation is redeployed when changes to the public repository are merged.

 To contribute to the internal repository, start by cloning the internal documentation repository next to the public repository and connect both checkouts with a symbolic link: